Over 2,900 species have been recorded at the Garden so far

-From April to September, we undertake butterfly transects on warm sunny days each week during our lunch break.
+From April to September, we undertake butterfly transects on warm sunny days each week on Fridays 12-1pm during our lunch break.
 If you love butterflies come and join us and help us record the butterflies for the UK Butterfly Monitoring Scheme.

 Bat monitoring as part of the National Bat Monitoring Programme has been taking place in June and July since 2003, and we are hoping to expand our bat monitoring activities in the future.

 If you would like to volunteer to take part in our wildlife monitoring programme, please email email@example.com.